dkwik/digital-garden/my-digital-garden/content/03-evergreen/thoughts/motivation from ambition is feeble, but motivation from service is resilient.md

 ---
 dateCreated: 2023-12-18T08:25:35-05:00
-dateModified: 2023-12-18T09:13:38-05:00
+dateModified: 2023-12-20T08:16:57-05:00
 tags: []
 sources:
 ---
-# Motivation from ambition is feeble, motivation from service is resilient.
+# Motivation from ambition is feeble, but motivation from service is resilient.

 I've come to realize that my success in completing side-projects depended on one critical factor: